annas-abuhassan/NC-News/README.md

    git clone https://github.com/annas-abuhassan/NC-News
    ```

-2. cd into the cloned repo and install all package dependencies:
+2. Change directory to the cloned repo and install all package dependencies:

    ```
-   npm install
+   npm i
    ```

-3. Run in a separate terminal:
+3. Run a local version of the app on localhost:3000:

    ```
    npm start
    ```

-4) In terms of actual functionality of website:

-3000:/

-Main page will display a list of X articles (GET REQUESTS), filtered first by popularity (votes), but this can be changed to most recent.

-You are able to vote up and down individual articles (PATCH REQUESTS)

-You can click show more to display X more articles, when you are at the end of the list the showmore button will disappear.

-clicking an article title takes you to:

-articles/:\_id

 ## Deployment

-This app has been deployed to [Netlify](https://www.netlify.com/).
+This project has been deployed to [Netlify](https://www.netlify.com/).
 The backend API has been deployed to [Heroku](https://dashboard.heroku.com/).
 The API's MongoDB data is currently hosted using [mLabs](https://mlab.com/).